-1. If the water drawdown level within a Management Zone, or in any zone within the District in which the water drawdown level is impacted by production in such Management Zone, exceeds the water drawdown Threshold Level 3 in Rule 16.4, the maximum water production permitted per acre for the Management Zone and the water authorized to be produced under any permit issued by the District for that zone will be reduced.
+- 1. If the water drawdown level within a Management Zone, or in any zone within the District in which the water drawdown level is impacted by production in such Management Zone, exceeds the water drawdown Threshold Level 3 in Rule 16.4, the maximum water production permitted per acre for the Management Zone and the water authorized to be produced under any permit issued by the District for that zone will be reduced.
 The required reduction will be determined by the Board based on the evaluation and the evidence.
 The production in a Management Zone may be reduced to the extent that production in that Management Zone is impacting water drawdown levels in any Management Zone in the District.
-[Amended July 12, 2005] [Amended June 12, 2012]

-2 The maximum allowable production of 2 acre feet of groundwater per acre of land, provided in Rule 5.1.2, may be reduced, and the maximum allowable production may be established or reduced for any one, or more than one, Management Zone.
-[Amended July 12, 2005]

-.
-A new permit may require the maximum allowable production authorized under all permits issued by the District for any Management Zone to be further reduced to be consistent with the DFCs and/or PDLs in such Management Zone.
+[Amended July 12, 2005] [Amended June 12, 2012] - The maximum allowable production of 2 acre feet of groundwater per acre of land, provided in Rule 5.1.2, may be reduced, and the maximum allowable production may be established or reduced for any one, or more than one, Management Zone.
+[Amended July 12, 2005] - 3.
+A new permit may require the maximum allowable production authorized under all permits issued by the District for that Management Zone to be further reduced to be consistent with the DFCs and/or PDLs in such Management Zone.
 The process shall be as follows:

+Deleted: Deleted:
-(a) A new permit for groundwater production will be considered together with all currently permitted production for a period not to exceed 40 years from the date of such new permit. (b) District staff, in consultation with the District's hydrogeologist, shall determine whether such total production is consistent with the DFCs and/or PDLs.

-(c) If the Management Zone's DFCs and/or PDLs will be exceeded, the District's general manager and professional hydrogeologist will determine a new reduced maximum allowable production for all permits together with a schedule for achieving the desired Management Zone's DFCs and PDLs.

-(d) Thereafter the Board will consider the schedule recommended by the District's general manager and professional hydrogeologist.
-[Amended July 12, 2005] [Amended June 12, 2012]

-3. The Board may adjust permitted production within a Management Zone, based upon the results of a review, evaluation, study, and monitoring, and any evidence presented at a public hearing, if it finds the adjustment is appropriate.
+- (a) A new permit for groundwater production will be considered together with all the currently existing permitted production within that Management Zone for a period not to exceed 40 years from the date of such new permit. - (b) District staff, in consultation with the District's hydrogeologist, shall determine whether such total production is consistent with the DFCs and/or PDLs. - (c) If the Management Zone's DFCs and/or PDLs will be exceeded if the new permit is granted, the District's general manager and professional hydrogeologist will determine a new reduced maximum allowable production for the new permit and all existing then permits together with a schedule for achieving the desired Management Zone's DFCs and PDLs. - (d) Thereafter the Board will consider the schedule recommended by the District's general manager and professional hydrogeologist and act as it determines.
+[Amended July 12, 2005] [Amended June 12, 2012] - 4.
+The Board may adjust permitted production within a Management Zone, based upon the results of a review, evaluation, study, and monitoring, and any evidence presented at a public hearing, if it finds the adjustment is appropriate.
 [Amended July 12, 2005] [Amended June 12, 2012]